 Quinta Figueiras, Sitio de Medronhal, Lagos, 8600 - 013, Portugal. | 37° 08' 43.7" N | 08° 45' 59.2" W

 The best way to experience the Ponta da Piedade is to get up close in a boat or kayak.
 By kayak, it's possible to visit grottos and secluded beaches that are otherwise inaccessible.
-In many cases, you can see fossils in the rockfaces.
+In many cases, you can see fossils in the rock-faces.
 You can rent a kayak on Praia da Batata, which is only a short walk from the centre of Lagos.
-It is recommended to go kayaking with a guide.
+We recommend going kayaking with a guide.
 [Book Online ►]

-Once a fishing village Praia da Luz is now a popular holiday resort that retains much of its original charm.
-The town is far from being overdeveloped and the skyline remains low and subtle.
+Once a fishing village, Praia da Luz is now a popular holiday resort that retains much of its original charm.
+The town is far from being overdeveloped; the skyline remains low and subtle.
 The area has been inhabited for thousands of years.
 There's evidence of Roman occupation here.
-There are ruins of a Roman villa that dates back to the 3rd century AD that was partially excavated in the 19th century by Estacio da Veiga.
+There are ruins of a Roman villa dating back to the 3rd century AD.
+It was partially excavated in the 19th century by Estacio da Veiga.
 Records exist of a group of salting tanks (cetareas) used for preparing fish, an aqueduct and a bathhouse.
 Nearby, at Cerro de Lorvão, there is a Roman cemetery.
-The main church is medieval in origin.
+The main church has medieval origins.
 Its chancel has a Gothic vault and triumphal arch.
 The altarpiece of the main altar is decorated with gilded carvings in the Baroque style.

 Get the celebrity treatment with world-class service at Palmares Beach House Hotel - Adults Only.
 The property is twelve minutes walk from the beach.
 The hotel features an outdoor swimming pool.
 The property also includes an on-site restaurant.
 The rooms at the Palmares Beach House Hotel - Adults Only feature a private bathroom and a flat-screen cable TV.
 All include a balcony and views over the Atlantic Ocean.
 A daily breakfast is served in the restaurant area.
 Guests wishing to taste Mediterranean cuisine can enjoy the on-site restaurant.
 The surrounding area features a variety of fresh fish and seafood restaurants, many within a short five-minute drive.